Mihai Morar

 Mihai Ionuț Morar (born 14 October 1981 in Baia Mare) is a Romanian TV presenter, editor and DJ.

+Career

 Morar hosts the morning show Radio Zu, with Daniel Buzdugan, and show Răi da' Buni on Antena 2.
 In 2011 he was part of the jury on the Romanian X Factor.

 In 2018 the presenter was chosen by 20th Century Fox to provide the Romanian voice of Alvin in the live-action movie Alvin and the Chipmunks: The Road Chip, alongside Antonia (Jeanette) and Andreea Antonescu (Brittany) for the Romanian version.

+Controversy

+Between 2006-2011, Mihai Morar and his radio show colleague Daniel Buzdugan were accused several times of stealing texts from bloggers and newspapers; texts they were reading on air on their morning show at Radio ZU without permission or proper credit.
+One blogger, Radu Bazavan, sued them in 2011, but the trial was delayed for 7 years until the deeds expired.